Koxx3/minimo/documents/help_settings_en.md

     - 60 min (value = 9)<br>
 Default value : 0<br>
 <br>
-Usage : Automatically shutdown the escooter at a fixed time at 0 speed.<br>
+Usage : Automatically shutdown the escooter at a fixed period when escooter is not moving.<br>

 ## Smartphone display